How technology eased Buhari's path to power in Nigeria

 As a result, this election was judged Nigeria’s freest and fairest election yet.

-“Fortune favors the bold.
+“Fortune favours the bold.
 Deciding to go hi-tech was absolutely the right thing to do,” U.S. Ambassador James Entwistle said after the poll.

 Once the biometric aspect of election technology had been proven, there was only way for the victor to celebrate.